-Victoria Prince is a research assistant for the Economic Opportunities Program’s Workforce Strategies Initiative.
+Victoria Prince is a research associate for the Economic Opportunities Program’s Workforce Strategies Initiative.
 Victoria is interested in public impact research related to increasing economic stability and mobility, particularly among youth and disadvantaged communities.
 In addition to work on education policy and charter school networks, her prior research experience includes studying how employee benefits, occupational licensing requirements, caregiving responsibilities, and community college programs may impact economic stability and mobility.
 After attaining a Bachelor of Arts in Public Policy from Duke University in 2018, she taught eighth grade for two years as a Teach for America corps member.
 Victoria enjoys dancing, binge-watching anime, thrift shopping, and learning about new cultures through food and travel.